 This course is committed to exploring the empirical literature from various social science perspectives (sociology, anthropology, psychology) on what factors, both culturally and individually, are most strongly related to environmentally sustainable behaviors.
 The course examines the pertinent literature on the identification and development of environmentally relevant beliefs, attitudes, and actions.
 The course intent is twofold: increase awareness of environmentally friendly practices; provide the student an opportunity to assess and affect their own and their chosen community's impact.
 Core outcomes met: CI, V. See also PSYC 346.

-Research Methods for the Social Sciences 3 credits
+SOCS 350 Social Science Research Methods 3 credits